geogr-muni/strecity/README.md

 **XXXXX – Web Map of Urban Entropy**

-This repository contains the source code and data for the STRECITY project, a web-based interactive map visualizing urban entropy.
+This repository contains the source code and data for the XXXXX project, a web-based interactive map visualizing urban entropy.